 Borrowing and lending between museums of different scales and types is an important two-way opportunity to share objects and expertise, and increase opportunities for public engagement.
 This session presented the results of the Touring Exhibition Group’s (TEG) ACE-funded research into borrowing practices, together with case studies and recommendations for good practice as a lender and borrower.
 It also introduced the TEG and National Museum Directors Council’s Preparing to Borrow programme of training, mentoring and match-making.

 Charlotte Dew, Researcher and Professional Development Manager, Touring Exhibitions Group (TEG) and Suzie Tucker, Head of Strategy & Communications, National Museum Directors’ Council (NMDC)

 Our reception at the 2016 Museum’s Association Conference was very well attended and we would like to thank all of you who made it.
 For those who didn’t, you can see our presentation.
 Download MA Conference 2016 presentation

 Muscon is a working platform focused on co-producing and travelling exhibitions.
-TEG attended the 2016 event in Vienna to promote a range of TEG members? exhibitions, available to tour internationally.
+TEG attended the 2016 event in Vienna to promote a range of TEG members’ exhibitions, available to tour internationally.
 See our MUSCON 2016 leaflet.

 In May 2016 TEG Researcher Charlotte Dew, attended this annual meeting in Washington DC, with support from ICOM UK.
-In her subsequent report she reflects on the similarities and differences between the UK and USA domestic touring markets and what UK organisations can learn from the approach taken in the UK.
+In her subsequent report she reflected on the similarities and differences between the UK and USA domestic touring markets and what UK organisations can learn from the approach taken in the UK.
 Download TEG USA report.